droidian-devices/devices.droidian.org/templates/karna_template.md

 - Boot your device
     - Go to the `Reboot` menu and choose `System`
     - {{{recovery.name}}} might complain that there is no OS installed, but that's fine
-    - The first boot may take longer, and at least one spontaneous reboot is expected during the process
     - You should be greeted with the lock screen, the default password is `1234`
 {{#isCommandProvided}}
 - Run a specific command after first boot (Droidian)
-    - Open the `King's Cross` application or connect via SSH (see the `SSH` entry in the Notes below), and type in the following:
+    - Open the `Console` application or connect via SSH (see the `SSH` entry in the Notes below), and type in the following:
     {{#command}}
     ```
     {{{command}}}